msolorio/task-manager/README.md

 ## Task Manager App
-UI Portion of Task Manager App with React
+UI for Task Manager App with React